ACA Training (Pre July 2013)

 Exam sittings for the following Professional Stage application modules are no longer available:

 - AAT Financial Accounting Top-Up

 - Financial Reporting Taxation.

 Parallel running for the three Advanced Stage papers will be available up to and including the July 2015 session.

 For further guidance on the transitional arrangements, please see page 18 and 19 of our conversion brochure.

 The Advanced Stage consists of two Technical Integration papers and a Case Study.

 We recommend that you speak to your employer and tuition provider about continuing with the current components of TWE, IPD and STE or moving over to the evolved ACA.
-Our student support team is also here to help.

 Technical work experience is an integral part of your ACA qualification.
 During your training agreement, you should accumulate and show evidence of at least 450 days of technical work experience.
 This excludes exam days, holidays, courses, illness and office administration.